 Up close and personal with Kona Manta Rays

 We stretched out flat with our faces in the water (and snorkels in), while the manta rays swam loops underneath us.
-They’d dive down and then circle back as they swam with their bellies and faces toward ours and devoured hundreds of plankton with their wide-open mouths.
+These gentle giants of the sea would dive down and then circle back as they swam with their bellies and faces toward ours and devoured hundreds of plankton with their wide-open mouths.

 All around me were muffled screams and other exclamations coming out of snorkels.
 It was almost impossible to keep from saying “whoa” as these otherworldly beings came at you – even while underwater.